JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project2.-Advanced-Lane-Finding/README_for_portfolio.md

 #### 2) Threshold image

-This process is to detect lanes using there must be pixel value changes at lane
+This process is to detect lanes using pixel value threshold

-There are various method to use, I spent so much time to select and tune

 ① Using gradient